esa-tu-darmstadt/graphene/README.md

 # Graphene Linear Algebra Framework
 Graphene is a linear algebra framework for GraphCore IPUs.

 The framework provides a domain-specific language (DSL) for expressing algebraic algorithms.
-The DSL consists of C++ classes that can be used to express algorithms in a high-level, mathematical way.
+The DSL consists of C++ classes that can be used to express algebraic algorithms close to the mathematical notation.

 The users describes its algorithm in the DSL and compiles it to a host program using a standard C++ compiler.
 When the resulting program is run on the host, the algorithm is symbolically executed and translated into a Poplar dataflow graph.
-The graph is then compiled and executed on the IPU.
+The graph is then compiled and can be executed on the IPU.

-Altough symbolically executed, the DSL is designed to be used as if it were directly executed.
-This presents a particular challenge when dealing with memory transfers between the host and the IPU.
-Data can only be transferred to the IPU after the full graph has been compiled and is loaded onto the IPU.
-Thus, when memory is copied from host to the IPU (i.e. `HostValue::copyToTile`), the data is stored in the `Runtime` and copied to the IPU after the graph is compiled and loaded.

 ## Usage of the DSL
 The basic building block of the DSL is the `Value` class.
 It represents an assignable tensor: